-1.1 Who Can Participate in the Wyoming SBS Program .9 1.2 Location of Services .9 1.3 Individualized Education Program (IEP)/Individualized Family Support Plan (IFSP) .9
+1.1 Who Can Participate in the Wyoming School-Based Services Program?
+9 , , , 1.2 Location of Services 9 1.3 Individualized Education Program or Individualized Family Support Plan 9

-1.1 Who Can Participate in the Wyoming SBS Program
+1.1 Who Can Participate in the Wyoming School-Based Services Program?